peak/s5cmd/README.md

     brew tap peak/s5cmd https://github.com/peak/s5cmd
     brew install s5cmd

+### MacPorts

+You can also install `s5cmd` from [MacPorts](https://ports.macports.org/port/s5cmd/summary) on macOS:

+    sudo port selfupdate
+    sudo port install s5cmd

+NOTE: MacPorts is not officially supported.
+The versions might be out of date compared to Homebrew.

 ### Build from source

 You can build `s5cmd` from source if you have [Go](https://golang.org/dl/) 1.14+